 Taking the old parts of me that I love, saying goodbye to others and trying on some new parts for size.
 If they fit – great, they stay, but if I have to slide them off under the table during dinner?
 Then the old ones need to stay.
 Because a New Year isn’t about a New You, it’s about new intentions, new habits and new perspectives.
 All because the Old You recognized that sometimes, something new is necessary.

 This year my theme for myself is Simplicity.
 I do my intention setting on my birthday, so at this point I’m 6 months in.
 I have integrated it into every part of my life through ritual, reflection and intention.
 Taking things down to their most basic element and enjoying the simple practice of less is more.
-I remind myself of this theme on my yoga mat in the mornings, when parenting, while eating and preparing food, building a business with Kadi and gearing up for a move to the West coast.
+I remind myself of this theme on my yoga mat in the mornings, when parenting, while eating and preparing food and building a business.

 6 months in I’m feeling extremely peaceful, grounded and acutely aware that the things that truly matter are usually the simplest ones.
 Just like that perfectly worn in cashmere sweater.